Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

     head cds.NSP12.fna
     grep MT007544.1 genome.tsv

-Once you have the data prepared, here are some questions that may guide your work plan.
+Once you have the data prepared, here are some questions that may guide the development of your work plan.
 Feel free to consult your peers or online resources for help.

-How many sequences are in the \*.faa files? - Hint: grep How many different  sequences (i.e. sequence variants) are in a file? - Hint: uniq How long are the sequences? - Hint: awk
+How many sequences are in the \*.faa files? - Hint: grep How many different sequences (i.e. sequence variants) are in a file? - Hint: sort and uniq How long are the sequences? - Hint: awk (see last week's OLM)

 Advanced questions:
 Are the data complete?
 That is, do the sequences only contain the one letter codes used for amino acids?